A paperfolding paradise

 I love reading, folding paper and partner dancing, especially salsa and tango.
 When I was younger I was an ardent fellwalker, caver and explorer of abandoned mineral mines but I now usually confine myself to low level walks with just the occasional foray to the tops.
 I also occasionally draw cartoons and write poetry.

 Although I am neither a teacher nor a mathematician, I have been privileged to be asked to give presentations at several conferences for teachers of mathematics and I have taken part in many mathematical education events in schools, colleges, shopping centres and even Manchester City football ground.
-I have also had the pleasure of visiting New York, Florence, Paris, Munich, Dresden, Valencia and Jerusalem as a guest of the local origami societies.
+I have also had the pleasure of visiting New York, Florence, Paris, Munich, Dresden, Valencia and Jerusalem as a guest of national origami societies.
 Who would have thought that folding paper could do all this?